A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation

-Here, we also take a next step by considering DNN-based restorations that could yield perceptual benefits for HI listeners, by improving aspects such as speech recognition or perceived quality of speech in noise.
-We investigate which loss functions benefit speech understanding for HI listeners, with a focus on restoring biophysically relevant auditory-processing aspects that are impacted by SNHL.
-Furthermore, we examine which existing objective metrics can be used to predict perceptual benefits in our trained DNN-HA models.
-Even though a variety of objective metrics exist \cite{van2018evaluation, schadler2018objective}, most of the proposed speech-intelligibility metrics fail to generalise to new data or non-linear processing strategies \cite{jorgensen2011predicting, yamamoto2020gedi} and cannot predict measured speech recognition across diverse signal degradations well \cite{van2018evaluation, li2021multi}.
+The backbone of our framework was first presented in \cite{drakopoulos2022differentiable} and adopts separate CoNNear modules to simulate each auditory-processing stage (Section~\ref{sec:hi}).
+Thus, specific hearing deficits can be introduced in the CoNNear HI periphery to train individualised DNN-HA models that compensate for different combinations of OHC loss as well as damage to the AN synapses, i.e. cochlear synaptopathy (CS) \cite{kujawa2009adding, sergeyenko2013age, furman2013noise, parthasarathy2019age}.
+To our knowledge, this is the first differentiable closed-loop framework that is based on biophysically realistic auditory models and can compensate for CS.
+In this work, we present our framework in full detail and introduce a faster implementation of the CoNNear auditory model (Section~\ref{sec:branched}).
+We also take a next step by investigating which loss functions benefit speech processing for HI listeners, with a focus on restoring biophysically relevant auditory-processing aspects that are impacted by SNHL.
+Finally, we examine which objective metrics can be used to predict the benefits that our trained DNN-HA models are expected to have on perceptual aspects such as perceived quality or recognition of speech in noise.
+Even though a variety of objective metrics exist \cite{van2018evaluation, schadler2018objective}, most of the proposed speech-intelligibility metrics fail to generalise to new data or non-linear processing strategies \cite{jorgensen2011predicting, yamamoto2020gedi} and cannot predict measured speech recognition well across diverse signal degradations \cite{van2018evaluation, li2021multi}.